vikaspulluri/omdb-search/README.md

 OMDB search movies

 ## Browser support
-This application is supported by ES-6 compatible browsers and app will not work if you open file from file system.
-This application heavily uses ES-6 module syntax and will work if it served from server.
+This app will mostly work on all browsers.

 ## Technologies
 Javascript
 JQuery
+Webpack
 HTML
 CSS